freddiN/ArduinoTimebox2/README.md

 Open the box at the beginning of an appointment  and close it upon the end.

-It also spawns a tiny webserver and displays a few buttons to play around with the servo:
+It spawns a tiny webserver and displays a few buttons to play around:
 ![image](https://user-images.githubusercontent.com/14030572/115965508-e2aa8400-a529-11eb-8280-4dfb74f9c76d.png)